alili2/KnightDataIntern-2026/README.md

 3. Set source to **Deploy from a branch → main → / (root)**
 4. Your site will be live at `https://yourusername.github.io/KnightDataIntern-2026`

-## Editing

-All pages are plain HTML + one shared `style.css`.
-No build step, no frameworks, no dependencies.
-Just open a file and edit.

-To add content to the database guide (Theo's main task), edit `database.html` and fill in the "Tables to Document" section.

----

-Built by Aliya · Knight Aerospace Data Team · 2026